-- 365 The mean state of nSAT and PR changes in the transient climate simulation towards warmer and moister conditions with less intra-seasonal variability of nSAT.
-For a detailed description of the future climate evolution (though for 2080-2099) in Europe within the CRCM5-LE see Leduc et al. (2019).
-Future NAO-climate relationships weaken in general compared with the historical ones for all variables as can be inferred from the ensemble mean changes in panels (g)-(h) of Figs. 6-8.
+The mean state of nSAT and PR changes in the transient climate simulation towards warmer and moister conditions with less intra-seasonal variability of nSAT.
+For a detailed description of the future climate evolution (though for 2080-2099) in Europe within CRCM5-LE, see Leduc et al. (2019).
+Future NAO-climate relationships weaken in general compared with the historical ones for all variables as can be inferred from the ensemble mean changes in panels of Figs. 6g-h, 7g-h and 8g-h.
 The spatial patterns of NAO-induced change do not change considerably between both periods.
-The response to the NAO, α_1 , is clearly - 370 reduced in nSAT mean as well as nSAT sd, and there is also a reduction in PR sum change (panels (g)-(h) in Figs. 6-8).
+The response to the NAO, α_1 , is clearly reduced in nSAT mean as well as nSAT SD, and there is also a reduction in PR sum change (Figs. 6g-h, 7g-h and 8g-h.).

-Figure 8.
-Like Figs. 6-7, but for PR sum (α_1 in [mm]).
+Figure 7.
+Like Fig. 6 but for nSAT SD (α_1 in K).
 Dashed lines of correlation coefficients indicate negative values.
-Note that the difference maps for CanESM2-LE and CRCM5-LE mean are calculated using absolute α_1 values and that the colour bar in the bottom row is flipped compared with Figs. 6-7.
+Note that the difference maps for CanESM2-LE and CRCM5-LE mean are calculated using absolute values.

-3.2 Internal Variability at the GCM and RCM scale
+3.2 Internal variability at the GCM and RCM scale

-The next section focuses less on the ensemble mean changes, but rather their internal variability.
-The representation of internal variability in the GCM and RCM regarding the responses to the NAO in CEUR and subset regions NE, BY, SE is assessed via the inter-member spreads of the CRCM5-LE and the CanESM2-LE, and their differences.
+The next section focuses less on the ensemble mean changes but rather on their internal variability.
+The representation of internal variability in the GCM and RCM regarding the responses to the NAO in CEUR and subset regions NE, BY, SE is assessed via the inter-member spreads of CRCM5-LE and CanESM2-LE, and their differences.